 Vitamin B12 Deficiency in the US

-B12 Supports Mind and Mood
+B12 Supports a Healthy Mood

-The main function of B12 is to support the nervous system while maintaining healthy brain chemistry and synthesizing neurotransmitters like dopamine, serotonin and epinephrine.
-These govern mood, energy, sleep, appetite, drive, motivation, movement, cognition and numerous other brain functions.
+The main function of B12 is to support the nervous system while maintaining healthy brain chemistry and synthesizing neurotransmitters like dopamine, serotonin, and epinephrine.
+These govern mood, energy, sleep, appetite, drive, motivation, movement, cognition, and numerous other brain functions.

 B12 Supports a Healthy Heart

-Why Are We Deficient?
+Why Are We B12 Deficient?

 Food Sources of B12

-Some of the foods richest in B12 are fish, meat, eggs and dairy, which is why vegetarians and vegans are at such great risk for B12 deficiency.
-Vegetarian sources do exist, but there are not many of them and they generally are not a significant source unless fortified during food production.
-(24)
+Some of the foods richest in B12 are fish, meat, eggs, and dairy, which is why vegetarians and vegans are at such great risk for B12 deficiency.
+Vegetarian sources do exist, but there are not many of them and they generally are not a significant source unless fortified during food production.24

-Weak Digestion Makes For Poor Absorption of B12
+Weak Digestion Makes for Poor B12 Absorption